Eibar

-Eibar (Eibar, Éibar) is a city and municipality within the province of Gipuzkoa, in the Basque Country of Spain.
-It is the head town of Debabarrena, one of the eskualde / comarca of Gipuzkoa.
+Eibar (Eibar, Éibar) is a city and municipality within the province of Gipuzkoa, in the Autonomous Community of Euskadi.
+It is the capital of the eskualde / comarca of Debabarrena.

 Eibar has 27,138 inhabitants (Eustat, 2018).
-Its chief industry is metal manufacturing, and has been known since the 16th century for the manufacture of armaments, particularly finely engraved small arms.
+Its chief industry is metal manufacturing, and the city has been known since the 16th century for the manufacture of armaments, particularly finely engraved small arms.
 It was also the home of Serveta scooters.

 It is home to the SD Eibar football team.

 Geography

-Eibar lies at an altitude of 121m above sea level, in the west of the province of Gipuzkoa, right next to Biscay.
+Eibar lies at an altitude of 121m above sea level, in the west of the province of Gipuzkoa, very close to Biscay.
 Eibar has an oceanic climate.
-The town lies in a narrow valley in a mountainous area, the highest mountains are between 700 and 800 metres high.
-Eibar is traversed by river Ego, which is a tributary of the Deba.
+The town lies in a narrow valley in a mountainous area, with mountains like Karakate, Kalamua and Akondia being between 700 and 800 metres tall.
+Eibar is traversed by the river Ego, which is a tributary of the Deba.

 Apart from the urban area, the municipality consists of five rural neighbourhoods: Otaola-Kinarraga, Aginaga, Arrate, Mandiola and Gorosta.

 History

 The city was chartered by Alfonso XI of Castile in 1346, receiving the name of Villanueva de San Andrés de Heybar.

 The feudal families that dominated the territory engaged in the War of the Bands.
-Eibar, like the rest of settlements in the valley, had an industry based on finery forges and the manufacture of arms.
-In 1766, Eibar got engaged in a social revolt known as the Machinada, and years later, in 1794, it was attacked by the French, who destroyed the town.
+Eibar, like the rest of settlements in the valley, had an industry based on finery forges and arms manufacturing.
+In 1766, Eibar was engaged in a social revolt known as the Machinada, and years later, in 1794, it was attacked by the French, who destroyed the town.

-In the 19th century, industrialisation transformed the production systems in the city and was accompanied by an important social movement.
+In the 19th century, industrialisation transformed the systems of production in the city and spawned a powerful social movement.
+After the rest of Gipuzkoa sided with the French in 1793 during the French Revolutionary Wars, Eibar temporarily voted to join Biscay.
 In the Carlist Wars, Eibar sided with the Liberals.
-Labour movement and socialism became particularly strong in Eibar.
-In 1931, Eibar was the first city in Spain to proclaim the Second Spanish Republic; in recognition it was given the title of "Very Exemplary City".
+The labour movement and socialism became particularly strong in Eibar.
+In 1931, it was the first city in Spain to proclaim the Second Spanish Republic; in recognition it was given the title of "Very Exemplary City".

-In the Spanish Civil War, Eibar was practically destroyed by Italian bombers aiding the Fascist.
-The rebuilding brought important industrial development and a demographic increase, as Eibar reached nearly 40,000 inhabitants in a few years.
+In the Spanish Civil War, Eibar was practically destroyed by Italian bombers aiding the Spanish Nationalists.
+The subsequent rebuilding brought significant industrial development and a demographic increase, as Eibar's population increased to nearly 40,000 within a few years.

-Due to the lack of space for enlargements, several factories moved to Durangaldea and Álava.
-The industrial crisis in the 1980s also made Eibar lose a great part of its population.
+Due to the lack of space for expansion, several factories moved to Durangaldea and Álava.
+The industrial crisis in the 1980s also caused Eibar to lose a great part of its population.

 At the beginning of the 21st century, Eibar's economy is based on industry and services.